 This was one of the companies that I had found, so since they had also recommended them, they were the one I chose.

-I contacted them by email and was told that for my two cans of film it would cost $91 and take six months to one year to develop.
+I contacted them by email, and they informed me that developing my two cans of film would cost $91 and take six months to one year.
 In January, 2010, I sent them my movies and a check for $91 in the mail with a return receipt card.
-I never got the return receipt card back, but my check was cashed.
+I never received the return receipt card back, but they cashed my check.

 I sent several follow-up emails to check on the progress of the film, but received no response.
 When I called, all I would get was a recorded message stating that they were ‘restructuring’ and that things were safe, but were going to be taking longer than planned.